covcom/304CEM/labs/07 Prototypes/README.md

 ## About

-This week covers objects and functions again, but with more advanced uses.
-These code patterns are what brings out the full power of JS and are essential for understanding JS code libraries that you might use for bigger projects.
+This week covers objects and functions again, but focuses on the advanced concepts of **prototypes** and **classes**.
+These code patterns are what brings out the full power of JS.

 In particular, the todo app in the `advanced_obj_fun` directory contains some example code that uses many of the key techniques you need to learn.